-As with us humans, each cat has its personality.
+As with us humans, each cat has his personality.
 The character and behavior of a cat depend essentially on its environment and life experiences.

 The Sphynx is both a cat, a dog, and a human.
-This breed of cat can be called a cat-dog because its behavior and character are comparable to that of a dog.
-It is a very interactive breed, attached to its master and in constant search of its company.
-Indeed, the cute Sphynx cat will tend to follow its master around the house to reassure itself and feel safe.
+This cat breed can be called a cat-dog because his behavior and character are comparable to that of a dog.
+He is a very interactive breed, attached to his master and constantly searching for his company.
+Indeed, the cute Sphynx cat will tend to follow its master around the house to reassure himself and feel safe.
 Playful, this cat gladly brings back his favorite toy to spend a friendly moment with his master.
 Like a real cat-dog, he appreciates the company of humans, including children.

-These cats are equally inquisitive and are incredibly agile, with dexter finger-like toes that they use for tapping, pushing, and opening doors.
+These cats are equally curious and are incredibly agile, with dexter finger-like toes that they use for tapping, pushing, and opening doors.

-The cute Sphynx cat easily adapts to its environment and the way of life of its master.
+The cute Sphynx cat easily adapts to his environment and the way of life of his guardian.
 Unlike other cats, change (modification of habits, moving, vacation, etc.) is more easily manageable in the Sphynx.